gustaveroussy/sopa/docs/tutorials/snakemake.md

 === "Slurm cluster"

-    To benefit from high-performance-cluster, you'll need a [Snakemake cluster profile](https://snakemake.readthedocs.io/en/stable/executing/cli.html#profiles).

-    You can use our default Slurm profile.
-For that, make sure you have `snakemake>=8.0.0`, and also install the [Slurm plugin](https://snakemake.github.io/snakemake-plugin-catalog/plugins/executor/slurm.html) with `pip install snakemake-executor-plugin-slurm`.
+    To fully benefit from Slurm, you'll need a [Snakemake cluster profile](https://snakemake.readthedocs.io/en/stable/executing/cli.html#profiles); Sopa offers a default Slurm profile for you.
+Make sure you have `snakemake>=8.0.0`, and also install the [Slurm plugin](https://snakemake.github.io/snakemake-plugin-catalog/plugins/executor/slurm.html) with `pip install snakemake-executor-plugin-slurm`.

     Then, you can use the Slurm profile as shown below.
 Make sure to replace `data_path` with the path to your raw data directory, and `configfile` with the relative path to your config (as detailed above).